 What is a tax extension?
-A tax extension is a request made by taxpayers to extend the filing deadline for their federal income tax return.
+A tax extension is a request made by taxpayers to extend the filing deadline for their federal income tax return, it also covers paying tax (including estimated tax), and filing tax extension forms.
 But it doesn’t allow you to give yourself extra time to pay taxes.
 Furthermore, you can ask the IRS to give 60–120 days, i.e., until October 15, to extend tax filing.
 The original due date is April 18, and if you take an extension, it can exceed October 15.

 However, while an extension gives individual taxpayers & businesses more time to file their returns, many individuals wonder whether it will increase their likelihood of being audited by the Internal Revenue Service.